-Coronavirus changes our lifestyle significantly, people are asked to stay at home, and all the restaurants don’t provide dine in service.
-The virus outbreak also change how we date and meet people.
-Since we can’t meet people in person, so lots of people turn to dating app and video call.
+Coronavirus changes our lifestyle significantly, people are asked to stay at home, and all the restaurants don’t provide dine-in service.
+The virus outbreak also changes how we date and meet people.
+Since we can’t meet people in person, so lots of people turn to dating app and video calls.

 Bumble saw a 93 percent increase in video chat and voice call usage from March 13-27.
 Match Group, which owns Tinder and Hinge, has also reported increased activity among existing users, particularly those under 30, and plans to roll out new video chat features soon.

 -MSNBC, Dating during coronavirus turned upside down since everything is a long-distance relationship

 Virtual date is fun yet sometimes challenging.
-Without the great atmosphere of restaurant and physical interaction, the date might become dry and boring.
-VIRTUÅL DÄET is a manual that help people create a perfect virtual dating experience.
-This brochure will teach the readers everything about virtual date with several DIY sections and Date ideas.
+Without the great atmosphere of the restaurant and physical interaction, the date might become dry and boring.
+VIRTUÅL DÄET is a manual that helps people create a perfect virtual dating experience.
+This brochure will teach the readers everything about a virtual date with several DIY sections and Date ideas.
 From setting up the camera angle to holding happy hours, VIRTUÅL DÄET provides a complete guide to get closer to others in the social distancing era.

 Check out the work here